Erika-Belicova/olympic-games/README.md

 ## Troubleshooting

 If you encounter issues while starting the application, make sure you've installed all dependencies using npm install.
+Should there be an issue with npm install, try npm install --legacy-peer-deps before moving on to other options.
 Check for any compilation errors in the console; they will provide information on the issues to resolve.
 If there’s an error, an error message will appear at the top of the page.